-PROBLEM CAUSE SOLUTION You Can Actuate Any Hydrau- lic Handle, But Get No Response From The Pump.
+PROBLEM CAUSE SOLUTION You Can Actuate Any Hydraulic Handle, But Get No Response From The Pump.
 Carriage not positioned properly to provide power to the pump Make sure carriage contact bracket is adjusted far enough forward for battery positive contact to touch 6ft. strip on main tube.
 Check contact and strip for tarnish or loose wires.
 Clean as necessary Hydraulic feeder does not work Turn on the power switch on the front side of the electric box mounted on the front side of the hydraulic box.
-Check whether the power is on (in position "1") Check whether the key switch is in ACC position Disconnect the plug on the left side of the electric box and change the phases using a screwdriver Check whether the emer- gency switch is off One phase lacks power Check fuses in the electric connenctor Pump motor relay damaged Have a qualified electrician change it Hydraulic pump motor is over- heated Let the motor cool.
+Check whether the power is on (in position "1") Check whether the key switch is in ACC position Disconnect the plug on the left side of the electric box and change the phases using a screwdriver Check whether the emergency switch is off One phase lacks power Check fuses in the electric connenctor Pump motor relay damaged Have a qualified electrician change it Hydraulic pump motor is overheated Let the motor cool.
 When the motor is off, reset the thermal motor breaker located in the electric box mounted in the hydraulic box The hydraulic feeder works despite the release of the hydraulic control lever Standard situation.
 Hydraulic feeder assembly should keep working for 5-8 seconds after the hydraulic lever is released (in the neutral position) Poor ground connection Check ground connection between pump and saw frame.
 Check contact and rail for tarnish or loose wires.
 Clean as necessary Blown fuse Replace

-Defective pump motor Remove motor from pump and inspect.
-Repair or replace as necessary You Can Get Response From the Pump By Actuating All But One or Two Handles Valve assembly switch contacts are not properly adjusted Locate the valve switch at the bottom of the valve assembly.
-Use a 3MM allen wrench to loosen the set screw on each of the five switch contacts.
-Press each contact to the valve block and tighten the contact set screw to secure in place.
-CAUTION!
-Do not overtighten!
-NOTE: Do not adjust the valve switch or switch spring; they have been preset at the factory.
+· · · · · · · · · · · · · · · · · · · motor from pump ect.
+Repair or replace ssary the Pump By Actuating All But One or Two Handles contacts are not properly adjusted Use a 3M loosen the five Press ear valve blocontacts are not properly adjusted NOTE: Description of the properly adjusted ne valve switch at the of the valve assembly.
+MM allen wrench to the set screw on each the switch contacts.
+The cock and tighten the set screw to secure in AUTION!
+Do not see!
+Do not adjust the witch or switch spring; the been preset at the

 PROBLEM CAUSE SOLUTION Pump Motor Runs With Little Or No Response From The Cylinders Low fluid level Check fluid level.
 Add an all-season hydraulic fluid such as Amoco Rycon Oil MV or Mobil Multipurpose ATF (automatic transmission fluid) until level is 4 - 4 1/2" from bottom of reservoir with all cylinders retracted Pressure relief valve moved from proper setting Adjust pressure relief valve.
 Low air temperature causing fluid to thicken Allow fluid to warm up.
-Synthetic fluids are available that allow for hydraulic operation in cold weather conditions (Mobil SHC 526) Fluid Leaks From Around Cyl- inder Piston Ram Worn seals Replace seals in cylinder.
+Synthetic fluids are available that allow for hydraulic operation in cold weather conditions (Mobil SHC 526) Fluid Leaks From Around Cylinder Piston Ram Worn seals Replace seals in cylinder.
 Check piston ram for abrasive weld that may be causing premature seal failure Fluid Leak Around Pump Box Loose seal or fitting Wipe pump off completely to locate cause of lead.
 You may have to unbolt the pump to wipe behind it.
-NOTE : Movement of the sawmill can cause fluid to slosh up into the foam filter in the reservoir cap, and subsequently spray out, giving the appearance that fluid is leaking from the pump
+NOTE: Movement of the sawmill can cause fluid to slosh up into the foam filter in the reservoir cap, and subsequently spray out, giving the appearance that fluid is leaking from the pump